The course is part of these learning pathsSee 9 more

-In the last lesson, we looked at how to debug errors in your application.
-But what do you do if your application is working properly but performing too slowly?
+In the last lesson, we looked at how to debug errors in your application, but what do you do if your application is working properly but performing too slowly?
 That’s what Cloud Profiler and Cloud Trace are used for.
 Cloud Trace shows you the latency of each application request.
 That is, it tells you how long each request takes.

-The trace list is probably where you'll spend most of your time.
-It shows you all the traces over a specific period of time in this cool graph.
-It is set to one day right now, but we can change that to give a longer or shorter view.
+The Trace List is probably where you will spend most of your time.
+It shows you all of the traces over a specific period of time in this cool graph.
+It is set to “1 hour” right now, but we can change that to give a longer view.
 Each one of these dots is a trace of an individual request to the application.
 If you click on one of the dots, it brings up two more panes underneath.
-The timeline shows what happened during the request.
-The first bar shows the total end to end time which was 177 milliseconds in this case.
-The bars underneath show the time it took to complete RPC calls performed when handling the request.
-In this case, we only have one tiny bar for when the debugger started.
+The Waterfall View shows what happened during the request.
+The first bar shows the total end-to-end time, which was 215 milliseconds in this case.
+The bars underneath show the time it took to complete calls performed when handling the request.
+In this case, we have one bar for an HTTP GET request.

-Of course, this timeline would be a lot more useful if we were running a more complex application with multiple RPC calls so you could see which ones were taking the most time.
+Of course, this timeline would be a lot more useful if we were running a more complex application with multiple calls so you could see which ones were taking the most time.
 Each of those calls would have a bar on this chart.
-The Hello World application is about the simplest application possible.
-So you'll just have to use your imagination here.
+The Hello World application is about the simplest application possible, so you’ll just have to use your imagination here.

-Analysis reports show you the latency distribution for your application and also attempt to identify performance bottlenecks which is a great feature.
-You have to have at least 100 traces before you run a report though.
+Analysis reports show you the latency distribution for your application and also attempt to identify performance bottlenecks, which is a great feature.
+You have to have at least 100 traces before you can run a report, though.

-If you're running your applications in App Engine, then it will automatically capture and submit traces to Stackdriver trace, but if you want to trace code that's running outside of App Engine, then you'll have to either add instrumentation code to your applications using the Trace SDK or submit traces through the API.
+If you’re running your applications in App Engine, then it’ll automatically capture and submit traces, but if you want to trace code that’s running outside of App Engine, then you’ll have to either add instrumentation code to your applications using the Trace SDK or submit traces through the API.